icaroribeiro/hash-code-challenge/README.md

 **nodejs/internal/proto/services**: it contains the specification of the **protocol buffers** services.

-**nodejs/internal/services/promotion**: it contains the implementation of the logic of evaluating promotions.
+**nodejs/internal/services/promotion**: it contains the implementation of the evaluation of promotions.

-**nodejs/internal/services/promotion/discounted-date**: it contains the implementation of the logic of evaluating discounted dates.
+**nodejs/internal/services/promotion/discounted-date**: it contains the implementation of the examination of discounted dates.

 **nodejs/internal/tests**: it contains the configuration of the test cases using the **JavaScript** testing framework called **jest**.